sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 -   No color means that there are no goals defined for the metric.

-**Note**
+> [!NOTE]
-In the Windows Assessment Toolkit for Windows 8, some assessments include default goals files.
+> In the Windows Assessment Toolkit for Windows 8, some assessments include default goals files.
 The first time you view results using this version of the tools, the default goals file is used.
 However, you can also define custom goals for Windows 8 the same way that you can for Windows 8.1 and Windows 10.

 You can set the goals file location and add a goals file to that location before you can use the UI to apply the custom goals.
 Once a goals file is selected it will continue to be the goals file that is used for any results that are opened.